erdogant/KNRscore/README.md

 ### Medium Blog

-Also checkout [The Similarity between t-SNE, UMAP, PCA, and Other Mappings](https://erdogant.github.io/KNRscore/pages/html/Documentation.html#medium-blog) to get a structured overview and usage of ``KNRscore``.
+Also checkout [Medium Blog](https://erdogant.github.io/KNRscore/pages/html/Documentation.html#medium-blog) to get a structured overview and usage of ``KNRscore``.

 #